metrorailings/OwlBlog/content/posts/week-8-insights-2.md

 This Rams running game is pathetic.
 Absolutely incapable of gaining goal-to-go yardage against the 49ers.

 Never doubt the inferiority complex again.
 It's a real thing.
+The Rams actually played well in the first half, but completely collapsed in the second.

 ***